Social Sustainability: Community and Youth

 Amami e Basta

-On the occasion of the International Day for the Elimination of Violence Against Women, on November 25, 2020, the Club and Roma Capitale launched the “Amami e Basta” ("Just Love Me") awareness campaign.
+In 2020, on the occasion of the International Day for the Elimination of Violence against Women, the Club and Roma Capitale launched the "Amami e Basta" (“Just Love Me”) campaign, created to counter the rise in domestic violence cases during lockdown and which has over the years become a point of reference in raising awareness on the issue.

 Superiamo gli Ostacoli (Let's Overcome Obstacles)